Fortify the Shortest Stave in Attention: Enhancing Context Awareness of Large Language Models for Effective Tool Use: Attention Waves Impact on Context Awareness

 \subsection{Hypothesis Verification}

-\paragraph{Task and Data} To test our hypothesis, we conducted an in-context retrieval test~\cite{liu2023lost,longchat2023}.
+\paragraph{Task and Data} We conducted an in-context retrieval test~\cite{liu2023lost,longchat2023}.
 We feed the Llama-2-chat-7B~\cite{touvron2023llama2} with $K$ synthetic key-value pairs in JSON format.
 Each key and value is a distinct UUID string~\cite{rfc4122}.
 We then prompt the model to retrieve the value corresponding to the key we specify.
 We evaluated the model's context awareness based on the accuracy of the value it generates.
-Figure~\ref{fig:kv-demo} shows a test example.
+Figure~\ref{fig:motivation}(a) shows a test example.

 \paragraph{Experiment Design} We varied the RoPE base within the model from $10,000$ to $30,000$ in increments of $5,000$.
-For each base value, we calculate the positions of the peaks and troughs in the corresponding upper bound of attention score.
-The specific calculations are provided in the appendix~\ref{apx:calcu}.
-Each test sample undergoes two evaluation rounds: In the first round, we position the target key-value pair at an attention peak in the middle of the context.
+For each base value, we calculate the corresponding waveform of attention score and identify the positions of the peaks and troughs (see Appendix~\ref{apx:calcu} for details).
+Each test sample undergoes two evaluation rounds: In the first round, we position the target key-value pair at the attention peak nearest to the exact middle of the context.
 In the second round, we move the target pair to the nearest attention trough.
 By comparing accuracy differences between the two rounds, we aimed to answer how much attention waveform patterns impact the model's context awareness.
 The experiment was conducted with varying context lengths by setting different $K$ (40 and 50, respectively).
 We provide more experimental details in appendix~\ref{apx:kv}.